 We look forward to welcoming your group of students any day that we are regularly open and are pleased to offer school groups one hour of free interpretive service when schools make an advance reservation.
 Upon completion, groups are free to go back through the exhibit at their own pace.
 The school must ensure a sufficient ratio of chaperons to students, at least 1 chaperon to 10 students, accompanies the group.

-- School groups must make a reservation with Cassandra Franklin in order to obtain free admission as a group.
-Contact Cassandra at 541.429.7723 or firstname.lastname@example.org to determine the optimum date and time.
+- School groups must make a reservation in order to obtain free admission as a group.
+Contact us at 541.429.7700 or email@example.com to determine the optimum date and time.

 - Groups of 90 or more students are asked to make a reservation at least two weeks in advance of the planned visit date.